MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The specification consisted in:

-   1. swapping the back buffer and the display frame buffer at flush time,
+   1. swapping the back buffer and the front buffer at flush time,
    2. letting the BSP restore itself the back buffer with the content of the previous drawings (the past) before unlocking the Graphics Engine after a flush.

 By consequence, the past was always available before making the very first drawing after a flush.